awhitneye/Teleporter/_PRESS-RELEASE.md

   > For people curious about Virtual Reality

 ## Summary ##
   > Are you looking to get off the couch without actually getting off the couch?
-Try Teleporter- be amazed as it surrounds you in random virtual reality desinatons!
+Try Teleporter- be amazed as it surrounds you in random virtual reality destinatons!

 ## Problem ##
-  > People are often intimidated by VR
+  > People are often intimidated by VR , or unfamiliar with this fast emerging technology

 ## Solution ##
   > Teleporter is a simple and novel introduction to the technology